Huawei founder says company would not share user secrets

-SHENZHEN, China (AP) — The founder of network gear and smart phone supplier Huawei Technologies says the tech giant would reject requests from the Chinese government to disclose confidential information about its customers.
+SHENZHEN, China (AP) — The founder of Huawei, in a new effort to allay Western security concerns, said Tuesday that the Chinese tech giant would not comply with Chinese government requests to disclose confidential information about its foreign customers and their communication networks.

-Meeting with foreign reporters at Huawei’s headquarters, Ren Zhengfei sought Tuesday to allay Western concerns the company is a security risk.
-Those fears have hampered Huawei’s access to global markets for next-generation telecom technology.
+Ren Zhengfei spoke in a rare meeting with foreign reporters as Huawei Technologies Ltd. counters concerns that threaten to hamper its access to global markets.
+Telecom carriers are preparing to spend billions of dollars on next-generation technology.

-Asked how Huawei would respond if Chinese authorities ask for confidential information about foreign customers or their networks, Ren said, “we would definitely say no to such a request.”
+Ren’s comments were the 74-year-old former military engineer’s first public response to foreign accusations his company is controlled by the ruling Communist Party or is required to facilitate Chinese spying.

-The United States, Australia, Japan and some other governments have imposed curbs on use of Huawei technology over concerns the company is a security risk.
+The United States, Australia, Japan and some other governments have imposed curbs on using Huawei technology over such concerns.

 Most Read Business Stories